j-andrews7/STRprofiler/paper.md

 The second is a profile-specific file with that profile queried against all others.
 This file allows for closer interrogation of samples with potential mixing.

-Full descriptions of input/output formats and additional parameters are available at https://strprofiler.readthedocs.io/en/latest/.
+Full descriptions of input/output formats and additional parameters are available at [ReadTheDocs](https://strprofiler.readthedocs.io/en/latest/). `strprofiler` is available on [PyPI](https://pypi.org/project/strprofiler/).

 # Similarity Scoring Algorithms